JorjaFox/library/content/posts/recaps/csi/burn-out.md

 ## Quotes

-**Sidle:** Guy lives in a trailer, drives an old Mercury, he has a ton of expensive DVDs and video games, there's gummy bears and chips on the floor... house might as well be made of gingerbread.
+**Sara:** Guy lives in a trailer, drives an old Mercury, he has a ton of expensive DVDs and video games, there's gummy bears and chips on the floor... house might as well be made of gingerbread.

 - - -

-**Sidle:** People are so predictable.
+**Sara:** People are so predictable.

 - - -

 **Grissom:** _(enters the lab, shuts off the music)_ Didn't we talk about this once before, Greg?
-**Sidle:** I'm the one who turned the music on.
+**Sara:** I'm the one who turned the music on.
 :_(Grissom looks at Sara but says nothing)_

 - - -

-**Sidle:** Greg's got the coroner's inquest coming up, he's been under a lot of stress -- maybe you should be a little nicer to him.
+**Sara:** Greg's got the coroner's inquest coming up, he's been under a lot of stress -- maybe you should be a little nicer to him.